Oneflow-Inc/libai/docs/source/tutorials/Train and Eval Command Line.md

 train.evaluation.eval_period = 10
 train.log_period = 1
 ```
-runing command, `train.evaluation.eval_iter=20` is also valid in `--fast-dev-run `, you can set it according to your needs.
+runing command, `train.evaluation.eval_iter=20` is also valid in `--fast-dev-run `, you can set it according to own your needs.
 ```shell
 bash tools/train.sh \
 tools/train_net.py \